Assessment & Taxation

 Property assessment is the process of assigning a dollar value to a property for taxation purposes.
-In Alberta property is taxed based on the ad valorem principle.
+In Alberta, property is taxed based on the ad valorem principle.
 Ad valorem means “according to value.”
 This means that the amount of tax paid is based on the value of the property.
 Property taxes are a primary source of revenue for municipalities.
 We use contract services to perform our annual assessment.

 Understanding Your Assessment

-Property assessments in Alberta are based upon a combination of market value and regulated rates.
+Property assessments in Alberta are based on a combination of market value and regulated rates.
 Residential and non-residential properties are assessed at market value.
 Farmland, machinery and equipment, and linear properties are assessed using provincial regulated rates.

 The provincial government establishes the legislature, policies and guidelines that determine how assessments are to be completed.